ma-compbio/PEP/README.md

 - pairs_ep[CellName]_motif_serial.mat : The serial number of each sample in the feature matrix of pairs_ep[CellName]_motif.mat, which is in the same order as the rows of the feature matrix.
 The serial numbers are used to match the features generated in PEP-Word and the features generated in PEP-Motif for PEP-Integrate, if PEP-Integrate is called.
 PEP-Word and PEP-Motif generated features for samples in different orders, so we prepared the serial numbers to match the features of the same sample.
 - ep[CellName]_sel_union_balanced_inter.mat: The ranking of motif features based on their feature importance estimated by PEP-Motif.
 The ranking is in the ascending order.
 Each number represents a column in the feature matrix (index starts from 0).
 For example, the first number represents the most important motif feature estimated by PEP-Motif.
 The number k represents the motif corresponding to the (k+1)th column of the feature matrix.
 This feature importance ranking data are used to select a subset of PEP-Motif features to combine with PEP-Word features in PEP-Integrate, if PEP-Intergrate is called.

 To use the motif feature data and the auxiliary data, please place them in the same directory with the source code.
-If you're using your own motif features, please change the paths and filenames of the motif features in PEP.py accordingly.
+If you're using your own motif features, please change the paths and filenames of the motif feature data or auxiliary data in mainPEP.py accordingly.

 References: